datawire/ambassador-docs/docs/pre-release/topics/install/upgrading.md

 The steps to upgrade depend on the method that was used to install Ambassador Edge Stack, as indicated below.

+## Installed via the Operator?

-* If you installed using the Operator, then you'll need to [use the Operator to perform the upgrade](../aes-operator/#updates-by-the-operator).
+If you installed using the Operator, then you'll need to [use the Operator to perform the upgrade](../aes-operator/#updates-by-the-operator).
 To verify whether the Operator was used to install Ambassador Edge Stack, run the following command to see if it returns resources:
 ```